 Among the beaches in Martinique, Cap Chevalier in the town of Sainte-Anne is said to be the one with the clearest waters.
 Situated on the island’s east coast, this area also takes pride in its powdery sands and diverse marine life.

 If you’re up for some local cuisine after your time on the beach, the area has some great restaurants and food vendors.

 Cap Chevalier is one of those places on the island that never gets too crowded, which means that you really get to relax and enjoy.

 The way to the wild and remote Anse Couleuvre is something that makes this beach even more special.
 You need to walk through a jungle and a river on foot for about ten or fifteen minutes to reach this area.

 This idyllic paradise is said to be one of the most beautiful beaches in Martinique, and one that attracts the more adventurous types, as it offers hiking opportunities to a nearby waterfall or the cliffs.

 Located in the very north of Martinique, Anse Couleuvre is the perfect escape, as it is quite secluded and not crowded.

 6. Diamond Beach, Martinique

-One cannot come up with a list of the best beaches in Martinique without Diamond Beach.
-Home to the infamous Diamond Rock, this is a popular area for runners.
+One cannot have a list of the best beaches in Martinique without Diamond Beach.
+This area is home to the famous Diamond Rock, this is a popular area for runners.

-The beach stretches for almost two and a half miles, with palm trees lining the coast and turquoise waters that can get rough at times.
+The beach stretches for almost two and a half miles, with palm trees lining the coast although the turquoise waters can get rough at times.
 The beach is also referred to as Le Diamant, a postcard-pretty area that you simply cannot leave Martinique without visiting.